Diversity in the Workplace: Diversify Your Recruitment Strategy

 - Utilising the full potential of Black and Minority Ethnic (BME) individuals can contribute £24 billion to the UK economy after a year – this represents 1.3% GDP.

 - Diverse teams are also shown to make decisions 60% faster than non-diverse teams.

 - Having a diverse workforce can increase job acceptances – in a 2017 survey by PwC, 61% of women and 48% of men said that they assessed the diversity of the company’s leadership team when deciding to accept a job offer.

 How can you build your recruitment process to encourage workplace diversity?

 First, you must consider how you define diversity.
-There are the visible forms of diversity such as gender, race, age and ethnicity.
+There are visible forms of diversity such as gender, race, age and ethnicity.
 However, other forms of diversity need to be considered as well, such as educational background, family status, disability, sexual preference, gender identity, political inclination, religious affiliation, and so on.
-Having a diverse team in all of these aspects will help bring in different skillsets, talents, views and opinions and drive company success.
+Having a diverse team in all of these aspects will help bring in different skill sets, talents, views and opinions and drive company success.
 Once you have assessed this first step, consider some of these ways to encourage diversity through your recruitment process.

 Take care when writing a job spec

 It may not be something you have considered during the hiring process, but certain language can be exclusionary to specific groups of people -so the way you write a job spec can actually deter worthy candidates.
 For example, words such as ‘dominant’ and ‘competitive’ can typically be seen as positive behaviours for men, but as negative attributes for women; so, a job spec with this type of language might deter some candidates from applying.
 It is also important that job specs are comprehensible to all types of people, so it’s best to keep the language simple and to the point.
 Keeping your writing balanced with appealing language to all groups of people can encourage a wider response to your vacancy and help you find the perfect person for the role.